achongsBiz/cloudinary-demo/README.md

 # cloudinary-demo

 ## Introduction
-This is a VUE application that consumes the [Cloudinary API](https://cloudinary.com).
+This is a demo application that consumes the [Cloudinary API](https://cloudinary.com).
 It shows how to incorporate the image upload widget onto your application.
+There is a React and VUE.js version each in its own project folder.

 ![screenshot](https://raw.githubusercontent.com/achongsBiz/readme-files/master/cloudinary-demo/flow.png)